Understanding the Trans and Non-Binary Participation Policy

 How trans and non-binary participants can continue to play- Trans women: can participate in hockey affected by this policy in the Open category and in the mixed hockey format under their sex recorded at birth.
 They can also play in hockey that falls outside of this policy as the gender they identify as, or their sex recorded at birth.

-- Trans men: can participate in hockey affected by this policy in the Female category under their sex recorded at birth as long as they have not or are not currently undertaking androgenising substances such as hormone treatment.
+- Trans men: can participate in hockey affected by the policy in the Female category under their sex recorded at birth as long as they have not completed or are not currently undertaking gender-affirming hormone therapy.
 They can compete in the mixed hockey format under their sex recorded at birth.
 They can play in the Open category under the gender they identify as.
 They can also play in hockey that falls outside of this policy as the gender they identify as, or their sex recorded at birth.

 - Non-binary (male at birth): can participate in hockey affected by this policy in the Open category and in the mixed hockey format under their sex recorded at birth.
 They can also play in hockey not affected by this policy as the gender they identify as, or their sex recorded at birth.

-- Non-binary (female at birth): can participate in the Female category and the mixed hockey format under their sex recorded at birth, unless or until they have started any androgenising substances such as hormone treatment.
+- Non-binary (female at birth): can participate in the Female category and the mixed hockey format under their sex recorded at birth, unless or until they have started any gender-affirming hormone therapy.
 They can play in the Open category under the gender they identify as, or their sex recorded at birth.
 They can also play in hockey that falls outside of this policy as the gender they identify as, or their sex recorded at birth.

 The table below shows the affected and non-affected hockey per participant

-Participant Competitions Affected by the policy Competitions Not Affected by the policy Other Trans Women Can participate in Open category.
-Can participate in the gender they identify as, or their sex recorded at birth.
+Participant Competitions Affected by the policy Competitions Not Affected by the policy Other Trans Women May participate in Open category.
+May participate in the gender they identify as, or their sex recorded at birth.
 For Mixed Hockey, only the EH Mixed Hockey Championships is listed as Affected by the policy.
-Trans Men Can participate in Female category if they have not taken androgenising substances for hormone treatment; can also participate in the Open category.
-Can participate in the gender they identify as, or their sex recorded at birth.
+Trans Men May participate in Female category if they have not taken GAHT; may also participate in the Open category.
+May participate in the gender they identify as, or their sex recorded at birth.
 For Mixed Hockey, only the EH Mixed Hockey Championships is listed as Affected by the policy.
-Non-Binary (Male at Birth) Can participate in Open category.
-Can participate in the gender they identify as, or their sex recorded at birth.
+Non-Binary (Male at Birth) May participate in Open category.
+May participate in the gender they identify as, or their sex recorded at birth.
 For Mixed Hockey, only the EH Mixed Hockey Championships is listed as Affected by the policy.
-Non-Binary (Female at Birth) Can participate in Female category if they have not taken androgenising substances for hormone treatment; can also participate in the Open category.
+Non-Binary (Female at Birth) May participate in Female category if they have not taken GAHT; may also participate in the Open category.

 -